Today's Articles

 Susan Vashon

-*Susan Paul Vashon was born in Boston, Massachusetts on this date in 1838.
+*Susan Paul Vashon was born on this date in 1838 in Boston, Massachusetts.
 She was a Black teacher and abolitionist.

-Her earlier early years gave to her character a puritanical cast, and all through her life, she held close to the stable line.
-She was a mother, deeply so, and directed the lives of her children with the personal guidance and watchful care of tender love and wise caution.
-She blended domestic excellence with an active interest in all movements for the moral and social uplift of her people.
-The home, the church, and the community were the workshops in which she created.
-The mother's club to guide young girls, the Book Lovers' club to develop literary taste, the Women's Federation to accomplish higher womanhood and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.
+Her early years gave her character a Puritan cast; she held close to the stable line throughout her life.
+She was a mother, deeply so, and directed her children's lives with the personal guidance and watchful care of tender love and wise caution.
+She blended domestic excellence with an active interest in all movements for her people's moral and social uplift.
+The workshops she created were the home, the church, and the community.
+The Mother's Club to guide young girls, the Book Lovers' Club to develop literary taste, the Women's Federation to accomplish higher womanhood, and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.

-Possibly the most far-reaching of Mrs. Vashon's public services was the direction of several sanitary relief bazaars that netted thousands of dollars for the care of sick and wounded soldiers of the American Civil War, and for the housing of colored refugees at Pittsburgh, in the years 1864-65--the aftermath of the war between the states.
+Possibly the most far-reaching of Mrs. Vashon's public services was directing several sanitary relief bazaars that netted thousands of dollars for the care of sick and wounded soldiers of the American Civil War and the housing of colored refugees in Pittsburgh in the years 1864-65—the aftermath of the war between the states.
 She was widowed on October 5, 1878.

 To become a High School Teacher